 Bucknell University, which is based in Lewisburg, Pennsylvania, offers a bachelor’s of arts (BA), a bachelor’s of science (BS), and a master’s of science (MS) degree in animal behavior science.

-Over the decades, students in the school’s programs have achieved high degrees of success, with various students receiving fellowships, including nine selected as the recipients of National Science Foundation fellowships.
+Over the decades, students in the school’s programs have achieved high degrees of success, with various students receiving fellowships.
 An emphasis is placed on undergraduate research, study-abroad opportunities, and internships for the development of practical skills.